Nome Cult Trail

-The Nome Cult Trail is a northern Californian historic trail located in present-day Mendocino National Forest which goes along Round Valley Road and through Rocky Ridge and the Sacramento Valley.
-It is also known as the Konkow Trail of Tears.
-On August 28, 1863, all Konkow Maidu were to be at the Bidwell Ranch in Chico to be taken to the Round Valley Reservation at Covelo in Mendocino County.
+The Nome Cult Trail also known as the Concow (or Koncow) Trail of Tears refers to the state-sanctioned forced removal of the Northern Californian Concow Maidu people during the 1860s to Round Valley Reservation.
+This historic trail is located in present-day Mendocino National Forest which follows Round Valley Road, through Rocky Ridge and the Sacramento Valley.
+On August 28, 1863, the Konkow Maidu were ordered by the California state militia to report to Camp Bidwell near Chico to be removed to the Round Valley Reservation at Covelo in Mendocino County.
 Any Native Americans remaining in the area were to be shot.
-435 Maidu were rounded up and marched under guard west out of the Sacramento Valley and through to the Coastal Range.
-461 Native Americans started the trek, 277 finished.
-They reached Round Valley on September 18, 1863.
+461 Concow Maidu were forced to march under guard west out of the Sacramento Valley and through to the Coastal Range.
+Only 277 reached Round Valley reservation on September 18, 1863, as 150 were too ill and malnourished to finish the march, 32 died en route, and 2 escaped.

+Today, there are close to 2,000 Maidu people who currently belong to the Federally Recognized Native Tribes of Berry Creek, Enterprise, and Mooretown Rancherias in Northern California.
+The Maidu people continue to make contributions to their Nation, their communities, and the world, especially through establishing strong administrative and financial systems at the rancherias aiming to improve tribal health.
+The current residents of the Round Valley Reservation host an annual walk on the Nome Cult Trail to commemorate the 1863 Removal of their Concow Maidu ancestors.

 History

-The trail was originally used during the mid-19th century to forcibly relocate Native American tribes to the Nome Lackee Indian Reservation near Paskenta, California.
-The Nomlaki were first placed there in 1854 in an effort to control the tribe as well as protect them from recently arriving settlers.